-Understanding where active transportation users' currently like to bike, walk, roll, etc. can help to provide a snapshot of the active transportation trends, opportunities and potential improvements that could be addressed through the development of this ATMP.
-From the previous assessment we know where the facilities exist, where they are planned and the condition of those routes / facilities.
-With information regarding where people currently like to use active forms of transportation, it provides further guidance on locations where existing routes could be improved, planned routes could be prioritized and / or missing links that could be explored through the development of the AT network.
+Understanding where active transportation users currently bike, walk, roll, etc. can provide a snapshot of the active transportation trends, opportunities and potential improvements that could be addressed through the plan.
+From the previous assessment we know where the facilities exist, where they are planned, and their condition.
+Information regarding where people currently make active trips provides further guidance on locations where existing routes could be improved, planned routes could be prioritized and / or missing links could be explored through the development of the AT network.

-As part of the project scope, traffic counts were identified at four locations due to their existing or potential demand for active transportation or other forms of transportation, and the potential presence of user conflicts.
+As part of the project, traffic counts were identified at four locations due to their existing or potential demand for active transportation or other travel, and the potential presence of user conflicts.
 The intent was to use this information as the basis for future data collection and assessment of the impact of ATMP implementation.
-However, for the purposes of plans development, the information was considered as a means of demonstrating the basis from which improvements can be made, with specific areas identified for improvement prioritization.
-It is important to note that the traffic counts were completed in September 2021, meaning the data does not capture the full capacity of active transportation in the summer months, nor does it highlight the impacts to AT from the winter weather.
-Counts were completed during peak hours on the weekday as well as the weekend.
-Table 7 provides a summary of the traffic count results.
+However, for the purposes of plan development, the information was considered as a means of demonstrating the basis from which improvements can be made, with specific areas identified for improvement prioritization.
+It is important to note that the traffic counts were completed in September 2021, meaning the data does not capture the full capacity of active transportation in the summer months, nor does it highlight the impacts to AT from winter weather.
+Counts were completed during peak hours on the weekday as well as the weekend. provides a summary of the traffic count results.